AP source: Mets swoop, snatch Correa for $315M, 12-year deal

-The agreement was confirmed to The Associated Press by a person familiar with the negotiations who spoke on condition of anonymity because the deal was subject to a successful physical.
+The agreement with the Mets was confirmed to The Associated Press by a person familiar with the negotiations who spoke on condition of anonymity because the deal was subject to a successful physical.
 Details were first reported by the New York Post.

 “We need one more thing, and this is it,” Mets owner Steve Cohen told The Post from Hawaii.
 “This puts us over the top.”